was a sitcom

 It revolves around young Ricky Stratton moving in with and getting to know his estranged, wealthy father.
 Edward Stratton III is laid-back and even irresponsible regarding his company, Eddie Toys, whereas Ricky has spent his life in military school (placed there by his mother and stepfather).
 They bond throughout the series as Edward tries to get Ricky to lighten up and Ricky tries to get his father to grow up.

-Don't mistake this with Silver Spoon
+Don't mistake this with the manga Silver Spoon

 This show contains examples of: